Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

 Unfortunately, GIO does not exist within the sandboxing of flatpak, which meant that using it as is results in a crash.
 GIO is therefore not suitable and a workaround was necessary.
 Flatpak provides a command that allows running commands outisde the sandbox called flatpak-spawn.
-Subsequently dconf was used again to get the layouts like in the first try.
-If the dconf command was run in flatpak, it would not return a valid value, but rather the signature of the setting which can be checked on.
+Subsequently DConf was used again to get the layouts like in the first try.
+If the DConf command was run in flatpak, it would not return a valid value, but rather the signature of the setting which can be checked on.
 If it returned the signature, the same command is spawned with the addition of flatpak-spawn.
 Compared the the first try, Regex was not necessary anymore because with the knowledge from the second try,